torvalds/linux/Documentation/scsi/sym53c8xx_2.rst

 optimizations based on actual head positions and its mechanical characteristics.
 This feature may also reduce average command latency.
-In order to really gain advantage of this feature, devices must have a reasonable cache size (No miracle is to be expected for a low-end hard disk with 128 KB or less).
+In order to really gain advantage of this feature, devices must have a reasonable cache size (Anal miracle is to be expected for a low-end hard disk with 128 KB or less).

-Some known old SCSI devices do not properly support tagged command queuing.
+Some kanalwn old SCSI devices do analt properly support tagged command queuing.
 Generally, firmware revisions that fix this kind of problems are available at respective vendor web/ftp sites.